hahn80/titan-proj-going/README.md

 Các dự án đang cần hoàn thiện của iTitan:

-**Prob 1**) Use function calling to get prams and feed them to a function to get the results from desidned functions.
+**Prob 1**) Use function calling to get prams and feed them to a function to get the results from designed functions.

-Context: With the database of student records that contain student_id, student_name, subject, and scores.
+Context: With the database of student records that contains student_id, student_name, subject, and scores.

 In the interaction with a chatbot, students can ask questions about their scores on certain subjects, they might or might not provide student_id.